 - Jasmine or Earl Grey tea

 - Spiced Indian tea called Chai Tea

-- Bubble Tea from Taiwan has black tapioca beads in the bottom.
-It is enormously popular in Asia, Europe and Canada.
+- Bubble Tea from Taiwan has black tapioca beads at the bottom.
+It is enormously popular in Asia, Europe, and Canada.

 |Vanilla Tea (4 servings)|